 I often tell people I had Cancer Lite.
-Gun to your head and forced to contract any form of cancer out there, you’d probably go with something similar to what I had.
+Gun to your head, you’d probably go with testicular.
 It’s not that I make light of my experience, as certain aspects of it were hell, but all things considered it was a very treatable form with a very high chance of cure / treatment / remission / whatever the hell I’m in now.

 Two weeks ago Steven Brill was a guest on The Daily Show.
 He’s a journalist who recently wrote a cover story for Time magazine shedding light on the absurd health care costs in our country.
 My Kindle pegs most articles I read at 15-20 minutes long.
 This one?
 Over 90 minutes.

 You need to read it.
 The opening paragraphs details Sean Recchi, a 42-year-old man with non-Hodgkin’s lymphoma who was charged $83,900 for procedures that only cost around $15,000.
 He paid $1.50 for a single generic Tylenol.
 It cost him $283 for chest x-rays that Medicare patients get done for $20.44.
 The list goes on and on (and on and on and on and on.)

 The article got me thinking about my own foray into the health care industry.
 To be completely fair, I had health insurance that didn’t try to screw me, by which I mean they upheld the agreement we made when I read the fine print and signed on the dotted line in 2009.
 Maybe I lucked out and got one of the good ones, maybe my insanely high yearly deductible was enough to satisfy them, or maybe it’s because they were happy to have an excuse to jack my premiums every year since (which they have.)